artist-nemo/lostart/README.md

 video frame here

-This Video can also be seen in Augmented Reality with this app
+This Video can also be seen in Augmented Reality with the [Artivive](https://artivive.com) smartphone app (for free on both the Google Play store and the Apple App store).

 ## Individual Works of Lost Art